National Indian Gaming Commission.

 Information Quality Act

-In developing this final rule, the Commission did not conduct or use a study, experiment, or survey requiring peer review under the Information Quality Act (Pub.
+In developing this final rule, the Commission did not conduct or use a Start Printed Page 8396study, experiment, or survey requiring peer review under the Information Quality Act (Pub.
 L. 106-554).

 Effects on the Energy Supply

 This final rule is not a significant energy action under the definition in Executive Order 13211.
 A Statement of Energy Effects is not required.

 Clarity of This Regulation

 The Commission is required by Executive Orders 12866 and 12988 and by the Presidential Memorandum of June 1, 1998, to write all rules in plain language.
 This means that each rule that the Commission publishes must:

 (a) Be logically organized;